 Prior to joining Archer, Maureen had the privilege of serving as a law clerk to the Honorable Renée Marie Bumb, United States District Judge for the District of New Jersey (2009-2011), and the Honorable George L. Seltzer, Superior Court of New Jersey, Appellate Division (Ret.)
 (2006-2007).

-- Representing pipeline company in condemnation proceedings pursuant to the Natural Gas Act
+- Representing multiple pipeline companies in condemnation proceedings pursuant to the Natural Gas Act.

 - Serving as trial counsel for an international chemical company, including during a week-long evidentiary hearing that resulted in dismissal of a Clean Water Act citizen suit.

 - Advising a nationally ranked health care system, major petrochemical company, and other clients on compliance issues arising under federal and state law.

 - Advising international and national companies on environmental matters arising under CERCLA, RCRA, the Clean Water Act, and other federal environmental statutes and similar state statutes.